cyborginstitute/administration/source/production-deployment-cycles.rst

 system requires configuration changes, upgrades and updates.
 Balancing these requirements presents a core problem in systems administration.

+Ensuring a stable production environment requires appropriate testing infrastructure *and* sufficient policies and automation around application deployment to ensure that deploying new software or running software updates are reliable and do not require manual intervention.

-This document addresses different ways, techniques, and strategies that make it possible balance both of these concerns at the same time.
+This document addresses both halves of this problem--the infrastructure and the policy--and includes different method, techniques, and strategies that make it possible for administers to ensure reliable application and system updates.

 Key Concepts
 ------------

+The following concepts introduce crucial components and requirements of deployment testing infrastructure.

 .. glossary::

    production environment
-      The servers that clients actually interact with.
+      The servers that clients actually interact
+      with.
 These servers are doing the actual work of the deployment.
-Administrators should modify instances and applications running in this environment as minimally as possible.
+Administrators should modify instances and
+      applications running in this environment as minimally as possible.

    test environment
       Servers that provide a very accurate reproduction